 The Company is exposed to market risk from foreign currency exchange rates, interest rates and commodity price fluctuations.
 Volatility relating to these exposures is managed on a global basis by utilizing a number of techniques, including working capital management, selling price increases, selective borrowings in local currencies and entering into selective derivative instrument transactions, issued with standard features, in accordance with the Company's treasury and risk management policies.
-The Company's treasury and risk management policies prohibit the use of derivatives for speculative purposes and leveraged derivatives for any purpose.
+The Company's treasury and risk management policies for speculative purposes and leveraged derivatives for any purpose.